bahtiyartan/troia/docs/03Platformbasics.rst

 Other Components
 ================

-Although most important tools and components are listed above, TROIA Platform has other components for administration, single sign on, monitoring, SMS handling etc.
+Although most important tools and components are listed above, TROIA Platform has other components for administration, single sign on, monitoring, SMS handling etc. Some of this components are listed below:

 **SSO Gateway** is a server side service that provides single sign on options for TROIA Platform users.